mandle420/DCS_Standalone_on_linux/README.md

-With that change, you should be able to log in but once the game starts you will see a black screen. you have two options from here, proceede with Wine or use Proton under steam(Recommended for VR)
+With that change, you should be able to log in but once the game starts you will see a black screen. you have two options from here, proceede with Wine or use Proton under Steam(Recommended for VR)

 ## Voice Chat Bug
 ### NOTE: the following dosen't seem to be an issue if you use proton(Via Steam)